 Subsec. (e).
 Pub.
 L. 103-355, \$2352(b), as amended by Pub.
 L. 104-106, \$4321(a)(7), inserted after first sentence "In any case in which the contracting officer rejects a contractor's request for alternative dispute resolution proceedings, the contracting officer shall provide the contractor with a written explanation, citing one or more of the conditions in section 572(b) of title 5 or such other specific reasons that alternative dispute resolution procedures are inappropriate for the resolution of the dispute.
-In any case in which a contractor rejects a request of an agency for alternative dispute resolution proceedings, the contractor shall inform the agency in writing of the contractor's specific reasons for rejecting the request."
+In any case in which a contractor rejects a request of an agency for alternative dispute resolution proceedings, the contractor's specific reasons for rejecting the request."